oxygen-dioxide/viki-hopper-ja/README.md

 # viki-hopper-jpn
 **English** | [中文](README_zh.md)

-Viki Hopper is a UTAU virtual singer developed by Xepheris.
-This repo is a mirror site of Viki Hopper's Japanese VCV UTAU voicebank.
+Viki Hopper is a UTAU virtual singer developed by Seiun.
+This repo is a mirror site of Viki Hopper's Japanese CVVC UTAU voicebank.
 No changes are made on wav files and oto.ini files.

 According to Viki Hopper's [Voicebank Terms of Use](license.md), redistribution of voicebanks is allowed without permission, so long as the voicebank name and author are credited, and any changes you have made are clearly stated.